Filipiniality/Lugaw/src/_includes/markdown/diary-md/year-2022-md.md

 ![Inside of Pokemon Crystal](solder5.jpg)

 This game was my sister’s birthday gift to me last year.
-The old battery was already disconnected from the tabs because she treated the cartridge like a stim toy and shook it like a maraca when she This was a breeze compared to Emerald, because Game Boy Color carts are waaaay bigger and more accomodating for my fingers.
+The old battery was already disconnected from the tabs because she treated the cartridge as a stim toy and shook it like a maraca when she was bored.
+Fixing it up was a breeze compared to Emerald, because Game Boy Color carts are waaaay bigger and more accomodating for my fingers.

 <img src="solder6.jpg" alt="Crystal title screen.">
 <p class="caption">The sparkly blue casing looks beautiful with my purple gameboy!
 All-in-all I’m satisfied with today’s project.</p>